isaqb-org/glossary/manuscript/2-terms-D-L.md

 Synonym: Enterprise Architecture.

-Structures and concepts for the it support of an entire company.
-Atomic subject matters of the enterprise architecture are single software systems also referred to as „applications“.
+Structures and concepts for the IT support of an entire company.
+Atomic subject matters of the enterprise architecture are single software systems also referred to as "applications".

 {#term-entity}
 ### Entity